netsniff-ng(8) — Linux manual page

 Pin netsniff-ng to a specific CPU and also pin resp.

 migrate the NIC's IRQ CPU affinity to this CPU.
-This
+This option

-a middle to high packet rate is expected.
+to high packet rate is expected.

 -u <uid>, --user <uid> resp. -g <gid>, --group <gid>